wutchadoin/CSES-Java/README.md

 # CSES
-A bunch of CSES files.
-All are in Java, but a handful only work when converted to cpp
+A bunch of CSES files
+Some only work in C++ cuz 🤷